otus-kuber-2019-06/dazmodel_platform/infra/readme.md

-## Развертывание кластера kubernetes в gcloud с помощью IaC подхода.
+## k8s cluster in GCP using IaC approach.

 ### Terrafrom